 Wear a respirator for one-off projects and even use gloves to protect your skin from exposure to MDF dust.

 Be sure to use the right dust collector when working with MDF.
-I wrote this article showing what the best dust collector for MDF is.
+I wrote this article to show what the best dust collector for MDF is.
 Make sure you are not using the wrong type!

 Planing fixes flaws MDFs rarely have